B0-B/noledger.io/README.md

 sudo node server
 ```

-otherwise a port can be provided via command line argument
+otherwise a port can be provided via argument
 ```bash
 sudo node server 3000 # start the node on port 3000
 ```